suyeecav/model-targeted-poisoning/README.md

 python generate_target_theta.py --dataset adult --model_type svm
 ```

 3. To run our attack, please use the command below.
-Again, replace `adult` with `mnist_17` or `dogfish` to run the attack on other datasets. replace `svm` with `lr` to run on logistic regression model.
+Again, replace `adult` with `mnist_17` or `dogfish` to run the attack on other datasets.
+Replace `svm` with `lr` to run the attack on logistic regression model.
 For the MNIST-17 dataset, if you wish to attack the improved target classifier, add `--improved` in the command below.
 By feeding different values to `--rand_seed`, we can repeat the attack process for multiple times and obtain more stable results.
-Results in the paper can be reproduced by feeding the seeds `12`,`23`,`34`,`45` individually to `--rand_seed` argument.
+Results in the paper can be reproduced by feeding the seeds `12`,`23`,`34`,`45` individually to `--rand_seed`.
 ```
 python run_kkt_online_attack.py --rand_seed 12 --dataset adult --model_type svm
 ```